Connections-Business-Directory/Hours/README.txt

 [Screenshots can be found here.](http://connections-pro.com/add-on/hours/)

 == Changelog ==

+= 1.0.6 05/05/2015 =
+* BUG: Add missing text domain to "Business Hours" so it is translatable.
+* BUG: Correct text domain in the widget.
+* BUG: Fix filters for language files.
+* TWEAK: Comment out unused activation/deactivation hooks since they are not used.
+* I18N: Add Swedish (Sweden) translation.
+* I18N: Update POT file.

 = 1.0.5 05/01/2015 =
 * BUG: Load plugins textdomain on plugins_loaded action hook.